States Reorganisation Commission: Background

 Dr. B. R. Ambedkar submitted a Memorandum (dated 14 October 1948) to the Dhar Commission, supporting the formation of linguistic provinces, specifically the formation of the Marathi-majority Maharashtra state with Bombay as its capital.
 To address the concern of national unity, he suggested that the official language of every province should be same as the official language of the Central Government.
 KM Munshi, a Gujarati leader opposed to incorporation of Bombay in the proposed Maharashtra state, opposed the linguistic reorganisation proposal, saying that "the political ambition of a linguistic group can only be satisfied by the exclusion and discrimination of other linguistic groups within the area.
 No safeguards and no fundamental rights can save them from the subtle psychological exclusion which linguism implies."

-By the 1952, the demand for creation of a Telugu-majority state in the parts of the Madras State had become powerful.
-Potti Sreeramulu, one of the activists who belonged to congress itself demanded the formation of a Telugu-majority state, died on 16 December 1952 after undertaking a fast-unto-death.
+By 1952, the demand for creation of a Telugu-majority state in the parts of the Madras State had become powerful.
+Potti Sreeramulu, a Congress activist who demanded the formation of a Telugu-majority state, died on 16 December 1952 after undertaking a fast-unto-death.
 Subsequently, the Telugu-majority Andhra State was formed in 1953.
-This sparked off agitations all over the country, with linguistic groups demanding separate statehoods.
+This development sparked agitations all over the country, with linguistic groups demanding separate states.